flatcar-archive/flatcar-docs/os/update-strategies.md

 ## Updating PXE/iPXE machines

-PXE/iPXE machines download a new copy of Container Linux every time they are started thus are dependent on the version of Container Linux they are served.
-If you don't automatically load new Container Linux images into your PXE/iPXE server, your machines will never have new features or security updates.
+PXE/iPXE machines download a new copy of Flatcar Linux every time they are started thus are dependent on the version of Flatcar Linux they are served.
+If you don't automatically load new Flatcar Linux images into your PXE/iPXE server, your machines will never have new features or security updates.

-An easy solution to this problem is to use iPXE and reference images [directly from the Container Linux storage site](booting-with-ipxe.md#setting-up-ipxe-boot-script).
-The `alpha` URL is automatically pointed to the new version of Container Linux as it is released.
+An easy solution to this problem is to use iPXE and reference images [directly from the Flatcar Linux storage site](booting-with-ipxe.md#setting-up-ipxe-boot-script).
+The `alpha` URL is automatically pointed to the new version of Flatcar Linux as it is released.

 ## Disable Automatic Updates Daemon

 In case when you don't want to install updates onto the passive partition and avoid update process on failure reboot, you can disable `update-engine` service manually with `sudo systemctl stop update-engine` command (it will be enabled automatically next reboot).

-If you wish to disable automatic updates permanently, use can configure this with a Container Linux Config.
+If you wish to disable automatic updates permanently, use can configure this with a Flatcar Linux Config.
 This example will stop `update-engine`, which executes the updates, and `locksmithd`, which coordinates reboots across the cluster:

 ```yaml container-linux-config
 systemd: